neshadx/doctor-schedule/README.md

-# 🩺 MediMeet – Doctor Schedule & Appointment Platform
+# 🩺 MediMeet — Trusted Doctor Booking Platform

 **MediMeet** is a responsive and modern web application built with **React 19** and **Tailwind CSS 4**, designed to help users find, search, and book verified doctors from various medical specialties.